renggli/dart-statemachine/README.md

 #### Future completion transition

 Also, transitions can be triggered by the completion of a future using `State.onFuture`.
-Since futures cannot be suspended or cancelled the future continues to run even if the owning state is deactivated.
-Should the state be activated value is immediately supplied into the callback.
+Since futures cannot be suspended or cancelled, the future continues to run even if the owning state is deactivated.
+Should the state be activated and the future value is already present, then the value is immediately supplied into the callback.
 Further activations have no effect.

 ```dart
 startState.onFuture(computation, (value) => activeState.enter());